yanbo-huang/machine_learning_examples/MLlib/Readme.md

 Model error equals to 78.86.
 ###Naive Bayes
 The Naive Bayes part has not been finished yet.
 So far, we have obtained the top features.
-Get Documents from direcory, get message from documents, as well as get and filter useful words from message
+Get Documents from directory, get message from documents, as well as get and filter useful words from message

 ```scala
  def getDocuments(emailPath: String): RDD[String] =